GoogleChrome/web.dev/src/site/content/en/learn/html/focus/index.md

 If you want to query the document to find out which element currently has focus, use the read-only [`Document.activeElement`](https://developer.mozilla.org/docs/Web/API/Document/activeElement) property.

 Elements with a `tabindex` of `1` or greater are included in a separate tab sequence.
-As you’ll notice in the Codepen, tabbing begins in a separate sequence, in order of lowest value to highest value, before going through those in the regular sequence
+As you'll notice in the Codepen, tabbing begins in a separate sequence, in order of lowest value to highest value, before going through those in the regular sequence
 (no `tabindex` set, or `tabindex="0"`) in source order: